 Grayton Beach State Park features a campground loop with 34 rustic sites, and while Grayton’s campground is perhaps not quite as refined as Topsail Hill State Preserve’s RV facility further west on Scenic Highway 30A, hey, isn’t that the whole point?

 Don’t own a million-dollar RV?
 A two-person pup-tent just isn’t your idea of paradise?
 No worries.
 Grayton Beach State Park has it covered.
-The park features 30 very nice two-bedroom, one-bath “cabins” (they’re more like nice duplex apartments) for rent, each with central heating and cooling and a full kitchen, and a full-facility campground.
+The park features 30 very nice two-bedroom, one-bath cabins (they’re more like nice duplex apartments) for rent, each with central heating and cooling and a full kitchen, and a full-facility campground.

 Grayton Beach State Park features sugar-white sand and emerald-green water where development has been restrained so big sand dunes still dominate the landscape.
 At the same time, all the amenities of great restaurants and accommodations are close by in the old town of Grayton Beach or bustling Seaside.
 Many people choose to camp in this wonderful state park that also features tidal lakes and freshwater ponds.